KvTsira/miniature-eureka/README.md

-# Note Taker Starter Code
+# Note Taker

+The application allows users to write and save notes.

+# Build with:
+* HTML
+* CSS
+* JavaScript
+* Express.js
+* UUID

-# user Stiry
+# User Story
 * AS A small business owner
 * I WANT to be able to write and save notes
 * SO THAT I can organize my thoughts and keep track of tasks I need to complete